gajus/eslint-plugin-jsdoc/.README/settings.md

   - Check preferred tag names
   - Disallows namepath on `@interface` for "closure" mode in `valid-types` (and avoids checking in other rules)

+Note that if you are using TypeScript syntax (and not just the TypeScript flavor of JSDoc which `mode` set to "typescript" implies), you may wish to use the `recommended-typescript` or `recommended-typescript-error` config.
+This will add rules such as `jsdoc/no-types` to expect you have no types expressed in JSDoc (since these can be added in TypeScript).

 ### Alias Preference